golemfactory/awesome-golem/README.md

 ## Monitoring
 - [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus.
     * **Compatibility: Beta 1**
+- [Golem Provider dashboard](https://github.com/vciancio/golem-dashboard) - A ReactJS dashboard made to quickly gather status from your provider nodes without havingn to SSH into them.
+    * **Compatibility: Beta 1**
+- [Golem Provider dashboard backend](https://github.com/vciancio/golem-node-server) - The flask backend that collects the data from the provider that's then used with the dashboard project above.
+    * **Compatibility: Beta 1**

 ## Provisioning